AlexeyKashintsev/platypus-designer/README.md

 # Platypus.js designer
 This project contains plugins for NetBeans IDE.
-Theese plugins allow to edit Platypus.js forms, datamodels, entities based on Sql queries, database structure diagrams, etc.
+These plugins allow to edit Platypus.js forms, datamodels, entities based on Sql queries, database structure diagrams, etc.

 ## Build instructions
 To build plugins as NetBeans modules cluster from sources, run the following command: